Women's health, the Regatta in Pink promotes prevention - Medicine - Breaking Latest News

-A pink regatta will cross the Tiber on Saturday 22 April to promote free prevention and screening.
+(ANSA) – ROME, 20 APR – A women’s regatta will cross the Tiber on Saturday 22 April to promote free prevention and screening.
 It is one of the initiatives with which Atena Onlus will celebrate the eighth National Day for Women’s Health, conceived by the foundation and promoted together with the Ministry of Health.

 In addition to Rome, where the appointment will be at the Circolo Canottieri Aniene, the amateur regatta ‘Fiume in rosa’ will also take place in 25 other locations from Turin to Brindisi, from Padua to Palermo.
 The sporting event will see on board the boats both women who have undergone breast surgery and who practice rowing as a rehabilitation exercise, and professional athletes.
 The message, however, is aimed at all women and is to take care of their health through prevention.
 The slogan #focus on your health will also be written on the bracelets commissioned from the Made in prison association and which will be distributed to all the participants.